zinduaschool/dsa-notes/DynamicProgramming/L1-houserobber/houserobber2.md

-# Dynamic Programming Problem 3B
+# Dynamic Programming Level 1
 ## House Robber II [LeetCode Challenge](https://leetcode.com/problems/house-robber-ii/)
 You are a professional robber planning to rob houses along a street.
 Each house has a certain amount of money stashed.
 All houses at this place are arranged in a circle.
 That means the first house is the neighbor of the last one.
 Meanwhile, adjacent houses have a security system connected, and it will automatically contact the police if two adjacent houses were broken into on the same night.